SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/pcr_plates.rst

 * Most values can simply be entered into a dialog box, with the exception of PCR cocktails, cycle sequencing cocktails, thermocycler profiles, and primers which are set elsewhere.
 * The target locus can be selected in the "Locus" drop-down list.
 This list is pre-populated, however, it can be manually edited to include additional loci for use in the LIMS.
 * A PCR reaction can be marked as "not run", "run", "passed" or "failed".
-* The forward and reverse PCR primers are selected using the "Choose" button which points to a selected folder on the local directory where primers are stored by the user.
+* The forward and reverse PCR primers are selected using the "Choose" button which points to a selected folder on the Local Directory where primers are stored by the user.
+(See :ref:`creating_primers-link`)
 * The reaction cocktail can be chosen from a list of existing cocktails, or by creating a new cocktail, described in the Additional Information section at the end of this document.
 * Gel images can be uploaded by clicking the "Gel Images" button in the plate window and pointing to the relevant file.
 More information on attaching a gel image and scoring is available in the Additional Information section below.
 * Once all editing of the plate is complete, Click OK.